 Euphorbia milii, commonly known as Crown of Thorns, is a popular succulent known for its spiny stems and colorful cup-shaped flowers.
 It propagates in several ways, but cuttings provide the simplest and most fool-proof method of creating new plants at home.

-When To Propagate
+When to Propagate

 Choose a Cutting

-Succulent new stems root more easily than older stems, so it is best to propagate Crown of Thorns in spring and summer when new growth forms.
-When choosing a cutting, look for a stem that is 2 to 4 inches (5 to 10 cm) long and no thicker than your pinky finger.
+Fleshy new stems root more easily than older stems, so it is best to propagate Crown of Thorns in spring and summer when new growth forms.
+When choosing a cutting, look for a stem 2 to 4 inches (5 to 10 cm) long and no thicker than your pinky finger.
 It should have a few leaf buds or young leaves at the tip and no signs of damage or disease.

-Take The Cutting
+Take the Cutting

-Pot The Cutting
+Pot the Cutting

 Rooting in Water

-Another method for propagating Crown of Thorns is to root the cutting in water.
+Another method for propagating the Crown of Thorns is to root the cutting in water.
 Simply take the cutting and place it in a tall, narrow glass with 1 inch (2.5 cm) of water in the bottom.
-Keep the cutting in bright, indirect sunlight and roots will appear in 2 weeks or less.
-Once roots appear, pot the cutting in a soil mixture specifically designed for cacti and succulents.
+Keep the cutting in bright, indirect sunlight, and roots will appear in 2 weeks or less.
+Once roots appear, pot the cutting in a soil mixture designed for cacti and succulents.

 - Back to genus Euphorbia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus